 When anxiety attacks are caused by hormonal changes, controlling them is possible but a bit more difficult.
 You cannot and should not stop these hormonal changes from happening, and that means that when your brain creates these panic attacks as a result of your hormones, it's going to continue to do so until your hormones return to normal.

 But that doesn't mean that you need to live with anxiety attacks throughout your pregnancy.
 There are several important things to note:

 Also, the vast majority of anxiety attacks can be controlled even when they have a physical cause.
-It often takes a bit longer to control them because it involves recognizing and understanding emotions and experiences that are not entirely mental health related, but they can still be controlled nonetheless without the use of medication.
+It often takes a bit longer to control them because it involves recognizing and understanding emotions and experiences that are not entirely related to mental health, but they can still be controlled nonetheless without the use of medication.

 That last point is key.
-Unfortunately, mental health medications are thoroughly unadvised for those that are pregnant.
+Unfortunately, mental health medications are thoroughly unadvised for those who are pregnant.
 While this may limit your options for treating your mental health, it should be noted that most anxiety medications act as more of a crutch than they do an actual treatment.
-They may be valuable as a short term solution, but most stop working in the long term, have ample side effects, and can take away your ability to cope with stress further.
+They may be valuable as a short-term solution, but most stop working in the long term, have many side effects, and can take away your ability to cope with stress further.